bottlenoselabs/c2cs/docs/examples/README.md

 Here you will find a catalog of C libraries that have working examples to demonstrate how to use `C2CS`.

-See https://github.com/lithiumtoast/c2cs-example-helloworld for a minimal example of using `C2CS` to create a hello world program seperate from the `C2CS` repository.

 ## [0: Hello world](./000_HELLOWORLD.md)

 Hello world example of calling a C function from C#.
 This is meant to be minimalistic to demonstrate the minimum required things to get this working.